 One technique uses yogurt as a catalyst for encouraging the spread of moss.
 But does moss grow on yogurt and is this just another falsehood?
 Let’s learn more.

 Does Moss Grow on Yogurt?

 While many growers have tried to grow moss using yogurt, the results are often inconsistent.
-The question of ‘is yogurt good for moss?’ is one with many answers.
-While most believe the yogurt to help establish the growth of moss, there has been no definitive evidence that growing moss with yogurt will achieve the desired results.
+The question of ‘Is yogurt good for moss?’ is one with many answers.
+While most believe the yogurt helps establish the growth of moss, there has been no definitive evidence that growing moss with yogurt will achieve the desired results.

 In most cases, the presence of yogurt in propagating moss serves as an ingredient in which to help adhere the moss to structures.
 Like many proposed formulas for growing moss on surfaces, the combination of yogurt and moss together has not proven to drastically increase the chances of establishing healthy moss on structures such as walls, bricks, or garden statues.